 That’s the long and short of it.

-So if you simply want a record of your sleep pattern then why not keep a sleep diary.
+So if you simply want a record of your sleep pattern then you may want to consider keeping a sleep diary instead.

 Schulman JL, Reisman JM.
 An objective measure of hyperactivity.
 Am J Ment Defic.
 1959;64:455–6.↑

 Colburn TR, Smith BM, Guarini JJ, Simmons NN.
 An ambulatory activity monitor with solid state memory.
 Biomed Sci Instrum.
 1976;12:117–22.↑